astronomer/docs/learn/cloud-ide-tutorial.md

 The Astro Cloud IDE automatically generates DAGs based on configurations you set in its visual interface.
 Using the Astro Cloud IDE, you can create a complete data pipeline of Python and SQL tasks without setting dependencies or connections in code.

-This tutorial is for Astro customers who want to create their first simple ML pipeline in the Cloud IDE.
-To explore Cloud IDE functionality, you will create a pipeline that runs a random forest model to predict dog breed intelligence, then schedule and deploy the pipeline on Airflow.
+This tutorial is for Astro customers who want to create their first simple ML pipeline in the Astro Cloud IDE.
+To explore Astro Cloud IDE functionality, you will create a pipeline that runs a random forest model to predict dog breed intelligence, then schedule and deploy the pipeline on Airflow.

 After you complete this tutorial, you'll be able to:

-- Create a Cloud IDE project with a pipeline.
+- Create an Astro Cloud IDE project with a pipeline.
-- Configure connections and requirements in the Cloud IDE.
+- Configure connections and requirements in the Astro Cloud IDE.
-- Run a query on a table in a database from the Cloud IDE.
+- Run a query on a table in a database from the Astro Cloud IDE.
-- Transform a table in a database from the Cloud IDE.
+- Transform a table in a database from the Astro Cloud IDE.
-- Train a simple ML model in the Cloud IDE.
+- Train a simple ML model in the Astro Cloud IDE.
-- Export a DAG from the Cloud IDE to GitHub.
+- Export a DAG from the Astro Cloud IDE to GitHub.
 - Configure GitHub Secrets to deploy your DAG to Astro.

 ## Time to complete